projectNEWM/cardano-dapp-wallet-connector/README.md

 **`getBalance: (callback: (balance: number) => undefined) => undefined`**

 Function that accepts a callback with the current ADA balance as the argument.

 **`getAddress: (callback: (address: string) => undefined) => undefined`**

 Function that accepts a callback with a usable recieving address as the argument.

+**`getChangeAddress: (callback: (address: string) => undefined) => undefined`**

+Function that accepts a callback with a change address as the argument.

 **`isLoading: boolean`**